Silvija Mrakovčić

-Silvija Mrakovčić, née Babić is a retired Croatian long jumper and triple jumper.
+Silvija Mrakovčić (née Babić, born 12 December 1968) is a retired Croatian long jumper and triple jumper.

 She won the bronze medal in long jump at the 1993 Mediterranean Games.
 She also competed at the European Championships in 1990 and 1994 without reaching the final.

 Her personal best jump was 6.68 metres, achieved in June 1990 in Belgrade.
 In the triple jump she had 13.71 metres, achieved in May 1995 in Ljubljana.